kirbaintkirb/worldbuilding-obsidian/src/GEOGRAPHY/The World.md

 *The World is the place where history happens.*

-The World, Yard, Aeden or Eden is a  dubiously planetary collection of masses called [[Plates]], separated by [[Pan-Catastrophe Zones|vacuum]].
+The World, Yard, Aeden, Chroma or Varna is a  dubiously planetary collection of masses called [[Plates]], separated by [[Pan-Catastrophe Zones|vacuum]].
 It is the place where all of life presumably exists and acts.

 The World has about 5 macro Plates: [[Ametrie]], [[Apetra]], [[Adalaidia]], [[Fortuna]] and [[Makro]].
 And the three smaller: [[Zodiac]], [[Icro]] and [[Poles]]